Born: September 9, 1949

 Town: New Brunswick

 Joseph Robert Theismann was born September 9, 1949 in New Brunswick.
-He grew up in the town of South River, where size, speed and power made him a standout in baseball, football and basketball.
+He grew up in the town of South River, where speed and coordination made him a standout in baseball, football and basketball.
 Joe was the star of all three teams at South River High School.
-The backup quarterback on the Rams was Drew Pearson.
+In 1966, the Rams went 9–0 and won a state title.
+His favorite receiver that year was Drew Pearson, who succeeded him at quarterback after he graduated.

 Joe led Notre Dame to a 10–1 record and a #2 ranking in 1970.
 In his final game he beat Texas in the Cotton Bowl 24–11.
 Joe was known as a scrambling quarterback with a decent arm.
 The Minnesota Twins thought highly enough of his throwing ability to draft him as a pitcher in 1971.
 The Miami Dolphins drafted Joe but playing behind All-Star Bob Griese did not particularly appeal to him.
 Joe and the Dolphins failed to strike a deal so he signed with the Toronto Argonauts of the Canadian Football League.